aacl2023-srw/aacl2023-srw.github.io/author.md

 ## Pre-submission Mentoring Procedure

 Paper drafts for pre-submission mentoring should be sent in the PDF format before Aug 12, 2022.
+If you choose to participate in the pre-submission mentorship program, you should also submit your paper via [https://softconf.com/aacl2022/SRW/](https://softconf.com/aacl2022/SRW/), and **select the "Yes" option in the button for Pre-submission mentorship**.

 Pre-submission mentoring is not anonymous.
 The mentor will not review the final submission.
 Papers sent for pre-submission mentoring but not submitted via the electronic system (see the instructions below) by Sep 9, 2022, will not be reviewed.